 For the best result, opt for red chili flakes made with cayenne pepper.
 With one tablespoon of cayenne pepper, you will need one to one and a half tablespoons of red chili flakes.
 This depends on the brand you purchase.

 3. Chili Powder

 A pantry staple in many households, chili powder, has never failed to awake the flavors of your dishes.
 It’s an aromatic concoction of dried cayenne peppers (one part) and an array of other spices such as cumin, oregano, and paprika (seven parts).

-Even though it’s made with cayenne peppers, chili powder is mildly pungent and therefore won’t produce the same result – but it’s acceptable, especially if cayenne peppers are not readily at hand.
+Additionally, though chili powder is made with cayenne peppers, its taste is mildly pungent and therefore won’t produce the same result – but it’s acceptable, especially if cayenne peppers are not readily at hand.
 Swap chili powder for cayenne pepper by an equal amount.

 Nothing can beat this quick and simple chili powder recipe.
 Watch this video: